Padmapriya-28/Analysing-of-exam-scores-using-descriptive-analysis/README.md

 Logistic regression allows proactive identification of students at academic risk.

 📬 Contact
-For any queries or suggestions, feel free to contact [Your Name] – [your-email@example.com] Or raise an issue on this repository.
+For any queries or suggestions, feel free to contact [Padmapriya Saravanan] – [padmapriyasaravanan28@gmail.com] Or raise an issue on this repository.